iter8-tools/iter8/mkdocs/docs/getting-started/your-first-experiment.md

 ```

 ## 3. Run experiment
+An [Iter8 experiment](concepts.md#what-is-an-iter8-experiment) is a sequence of tasks that produce metrics-driven insights for your app/ML model, validates it, and optionally performs a rollout of your app/ML model.

-The `iter8 run` command reads the experiment specified in the `experiment.yaml` file, runs the experiment, and writes the result of the experiment into the `result.yaml` file.
-Run `load-test` as follows.
+Experiments are specified declaratively using the `experiment.yaml` file.
+The `iter8 run` command reads this file, runs the experiment, and writes the result of the experiment run into the `result.yaml` file.
+Run the `load-test` experiment as follows.

 ```shell
 cd load-test
 iter8 run
 ```

+This experiment uses the [`gen-load-and-collect-metrics` task](../user-guide/tasks/collect.md) for generating load and collecting metrics, and the [`assess-app-versions` task](../user-guide/tasks/assess.md) for validating SLOs.

 ??? note "Look inside experiment.yaml"
     ```yaml